ssmubc/SleepTrackerApp/README.md

 - As a user, I want to be able to remove a sleep log entry from my weekly sleep log.

-- REMOVE later: As a user, I want to be able to mark the time of exam week, which may have affected my sleep time.